 Where a steward is available, a discharged employee shall be given a reasonable opportunity to speak to a Steward prior to leaving the Employer's premises.
-The Union will be given a copy of any disciplinary notice, written warning, and suspension or discharge letter within 24 hours.

 Employees shall be entitled to review their personnel file, provided that four (4) business days' notice is given to the Human Resources Office.